 By doing so, you will help to elevate the sweetness and overall taste of the milk.
 Milk that has not been foamed at all will taste bland, dull and flat by comparison.

 When it comes to frothed milk vs. steamed milk, frothed milk is classed as “dry” in the world of baristas.
 This basically means that frothed milk is less watery when compared to steamed milk and because of its frothy texture it can hold its shape, making ideal for use in Latte Art.
-Making frothed milk at home is easy, want to get stuck in - check out my best milk frother article here.
+Making frothed milk at home is easy, want to get started?
+Take a look at some of my handpicked best milk frothers.

 Steamed milk, on the other hand, is created by exposing the milk to steam from either a steam wand or the steam wand attachment found on many of the best espresso machines.
 Steam is slowly introduced into the milk until the fats start to break down and expand to create tiny micro bubbles in the milk (often termed micro-foam).
 The result is a silky, smooth textured milk that makes the perfect complement to any espresso based drink.